vezzolter/DSA/Algorithms/Searching/Searching.md

 # &#129309; Contributing
-Contributions are highly appreciated!
+Unfortunatelly, I couldn't find much information about how to design or to analyze the search algorithms.
+If anyone reading this can suggest a helpful resource where I can learn about it more, I would be extremely grateful for that!
 For detailed guidelines, please refer to the [root directory's contributing section](../../#-contributing).